Is it correct to say move house?

 Answer.
 Explanation: A house that can be move from one place to another is temporary house.

-See also What size is a small flat rate box?
+See also What is a good quote for moving on?

 How can I use make in a sentence?